murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 >Explanations of this code: bwa mem use 4 threads to align samples/MYSAMPLE.fq.gz to the reference catalog.
 The san output is piped (|) into  the next command instead of being printed to the screen, where samtools view create a bam file using `-b`.
 That bam output is piped into the sorting command of samtools before finally being outputted as a file  using `>` into sample mapping.
 {: .callout}

 Now this is all good and well, but we don't want to do it manually for each sample.
-The `for` loop below is doing it for each sample:
+The `for` loop below is doing it for all samples by going through all the `samples/*.fq.gz` files.

+This is the chunkiest piece of code today.
+So no problem if you don't soak it all in.
+If you are in a classroom right now, we'll probably look at loops together.
+Otherwise, you could have a look at how they work [here](https://swcarpentry.github.io/shell-novice/05-loop/index.html).

 ```
 $ for filename in samples/*fq.gz